nodet/dowml/README.md

 List all the jobs in the space. dowml> help log
-Print the engine log for the given job. dowml> help size
+Print the engine log for the given job. dowml> help output
+Download all the outputs of a job dowml> help size
 Print current deployment size (if no argument), or set the deployment size. dowml> help solve